epiphyllum/congeal/README.md

   - hasDependency[A]
   - hasPart[A]
   - standsInFor[A]
+  - hasPrivatePart[A]

 Macros still to do:
   - mock[A]
-    - initial implementation of easyMock[A]. not easy to generalize, mostly because requires refactoring
+    - have initial implementation of easyMock[A]. need to generalize
-  - hasPrivatePart[A]

 Other TODO items:
   - cull TODO and FIX comments from the code
   - basic documentation
   - test/implement: A inherits from B, api[A] inherits from api[B]
   - test/implement: A inherits from B, impl[A] inherits from impl[B]
+  - test/implement: A inherits from B, component[A] inherits from component[B]
   - test/implement: A has vals
   - test/implement: A has non-public, non-private decls